gergo-nador/noita-explorer/README.md

 CI_DISABLED=0
 # skips generating static pages (not needed for development)
 CI_SSG_DISABLED=1
-# skips any CI task that requires internet access (scraping the noita.wiki.gg links)
+# skips any CI task that requires internet access, except download the required data.wak resource
 CI_INTERNET_DISABLED=1
+# used by the map to download assets
+VITE_DATA_WAK_URL=https://storage.noita-explorer.com/data.wak
 # VITE_ENV is set to "production" in the deployed main branch
 # and is set to "preview" in the deployed non-main branches
 VITE_ENV=development